-Setting up a great home is one of the primary responsibilities of a good beardie parent.
-Unlike dogs and cats who simply share your home with you, bearded dragons need their own home set up especially for them.
+Setting up a great home for your bearded dragon is one of the primary responsibilities of a good beardie parent.
+Unlike dogs and cats who simply share your home with you, bearded dragons need their own home set up, especially for them. (source)

 1. You need room for a 2′ x 2′ x 4′ enclosure

 After seeing a number of bearded dragons at local pet stores, we thought that we would simply need a small aquarium.
-Boy were we wrong.
-Bearded dragons need a much larger vivarium than I originally planned for.
+Boy, were we wrong.
+Bearded dragons need a much larger vivarium than we originally planned for.

 2. Temperatures and lighting are very important